matn7/CS-Notes/src/main/java/spring/SpringFramework.md

     private SchoolClass schoolClass;
 }
 ```
-* The `@MantToOne` annotation is used to define a many-to-one relationship between two entities.
+* The `@ManyToOne` annotation is used to define a many-to-one relationship between two entities.
 The child entity, that
 has yje join column, is called the owner of the relationship.
 * The `@JoinColumn` annotation is used to specify the foreign key column details.
 * A one-to-many relationship between two entities is defined by the `@OneToMany` annotation.
 It also declares the `mappedBy`